Canton Motorcycle Accident Lawyer

 The effects of a motorcycle collision can last a lifetime.
 Even while wearing a helmet, motorcyclists often sustain catastrophic injuries, preventing them from living the life they once did.
 To make matters worse, many riders are wrongfully blamed for the accidents caused by others.

 If you have been injured in a motorcycle accident, you need an experienced motorcycle accident lawyer on your side.
 An attorney who understands what’s at stake and will advocate aggressively to protect your rights.
-Let the qualified motorcycle accident lawyers at Slater & Zurz utilize their 100 years of collective legal experience to pursue justice on your behalf.
+Let the qualified Canton motorcycle accident lawyers at the Slater & Zurz law firm utilize their 100 years of collective legal experience to pursue justice on your behalf and provide you with the best legal representation for your injury claim.

 Motorcycle Accident Injuries

 On average, motorcyclists are 28 times more likely than motorists to be severely injured or die in an accident.
 Even when a motorcyclist is wearing a helmet, they are highly vulnerable to sustaining severe injuries in the event of a crash.
-Injuries commonly seen in a motorcycle accident include:
+Injuries commonly seen in accidents involving motorcycles include:

 - Spinal cord injuries